rokkro/tmat/README.md

 7. Historical tweet gathering

 ## Notes:
+  #### MongoDB
+1. Tweets are placed in MongoDB databases.
+These databases contain collections, and these collections contain documents.
+2. A document will contain the Twitter API data, the Kairos API data, the Vader Sentiment data, and anything else that is inserted.
+      A document is basically a JSON file, but in binary format - a <a href="https://docs.mongodb.com/manual/core/document/">BSON</a>.
+3. When a collection is marked as temporary, a single document is created with the value `"temp" : True`.
+      This makes it easier to delete a group of collections later using the "Manage Collections" menu later.
   #### Tweet Streaming:
  1. Tweepy is used as the Python module to interface with the Twitter API.
  2. Retrieves new tweets created while the program is running.